 |Copyright © Nucleus Medical Media, Inc.|

-- Enchondroma—a non-cancerous bone tumor often found in the hands
+- Enchondroma—harmless bone tumors mainly found in the hands

-- Osteochondroma—excess cartilage or bone found at the end of a growth plate
+- Osteochondroma—too much cartilage or bone is found at the end of a growth plate

-- Pain that gradually worsens over time and may last for years
+- Slowly worsens over time and may last for years

 - Blood tests

 - Biopsy—samples are taken and looked at in a lab